Temperature overshooting in the Mpemba effect of frictional active matter: Model

 In case of dry friction, the particle does not move until the force acting on it exceeds the threshold value (which is $\Delta_C$, or 1 in our dimensionless units) of the friction force.
 Thus, the particle's motion can be initiated by either Brownian noise or an active force.
 We note that the active force contribution to the particle motion is unaffected by temperature, as the steady-state distribution of the stochastic process $n$, $P_{\rm st}(n) = e^{-n^2/2}/\sqrt{2\pi}$ is independent of $\epsilon$.
 However, the probability that the active force exceeds the threshold,

 remains small -- but non-negligible -- due to our specific choice of the activity amplitude $f_0 = 0.5$.

+At high noise parameter $\epsilon$, the motion is predominantly driven by Brownian noise, which dominates the activity term.
+In this noise-dominated regime ($\epsilon \gg f_0$), the dynamics \eqref{eq:dry} reduces to

+Here, we have neglected the active term $n(t)f_0$, so this is an approximate description valid when $\epsilon \gg f_0$.
+The resulting steady-state velocity distribution reads:

-At high noise parameter $\epsilon$, the motion is predominantly driven by Brownian noise as it dominates the activity effects, leading to a characteristic Laplacian (V-shaped) steady-state velocity distribution $P_{\rm st}(v; \epsilon)$ in log scale (Fig.~\ref{fig:steady-state}(a)), characteristic for Brownian particles subjected to dry friction \cite{deGennes:2005, Touchette/etal:2010}.\ In contrast, at low $\epsilon$ the Brownian noise is suppressed by dry friction, and motion is only possible due to rare yet contributing fluctuations in the active force leading to accelerated motion.\ Such periods of accelerated motion, albeit rare, are lasting much longer due to the higher persistence of the Ornstein-Uhlenbeck process \eqref{eq:OU} at low noise parameter $\epsilon$, therefore leading to heavy distribution tails and a sharp peak at zero in the steady-state velocity distribution $P_{\rm st}(v; \epsilon)$ (Fig.~\ref{fig:steady-state}(a)).
+which exhibits a V-shaped profile in log-scale (Fig.~\ref{fig:steady-state}) and is characteristic for Brownian particles subjected to dry friction \cite{deGennes:2005, Touchette/etal:2010}.
+In contrast, at low $\epsilon$ the Brownian noise is suppressed by dry friction, and motion is only possible due to rare yet contributing fluctuations in the active force leading to accelerated motion.\ Such periods of accelerated motion, albeit rare, are lasting much longer due to the higher persistence of the Ornstein-Uhlenbeck process \eqref{eq:OU} at low noise parameter $\epsilon$, therefore leading to heavy distribution tails and a sharp peak at zero in the steady-state velocity distribution $P_{\rm st}(v; \epsilon)$ (Fig.~\ref{fig:steady-state}(a)).
 The kurtosis $\kappa = \langle v^4\rangle/(\langle v^2\rangle)^2 - 3$, shown in Fig.~\ref{fig:steady-state}(b), illustrates the transition from activity-dominated dynamics at low $\epsilon$ to noise-dominated behavior at high $\epsilon$.
-As noise increases, $\kappa$ decreases from large values, reflecting heavy-tailed velocity distributions, and approaches the kurtosis of a Laplacian distribution $\kappa_{\textrm{ {L}}}\!=\!3$.
+As noise increases, $\kappa$ decreases from large values, reflecting heavy-tailed velocity distributions, and approaches the kurtosis of a Laplacian distribution $\kappa_{\textrm{ {L}}} = 3$.
 This is intrinsically different from most previously reported Mpemba-like effects caused by non-Gaussian velocity distributions, which occurred in the low-kurtosis regime \cite{Lasanta/etal:2017, santos2020mpemba}.